Pastured poultry

 Though pasture feeding improves the nutritive quality of ruminant meats, the effect of pasture feeding on poultry meat composition is not well established.
 One trial showed low impact of pasture feeding on vitamin E and fatty acid composition.

 The pens that house the fowl can be made from wood and scrap metal or out of PVC pipe and white tarps.

 Pastured poultry is also gaining popularity because it helps the farmer, through reducing capital costs, and increasing pasture fertility.
 It is very well suited for incorporation within a system of managed intensive grazing.

 Pastured poultry is not limited to chickens and turkeys.
 It includes a variety of other birds, including ducks, geese, and exotics in the poultry family.

 In the United States, "pastured poultry" or "pasture-raised" claims for poultry are not defined by the United States Department of Agriculture.
 Because there is no legal definition of the term, producers are not required to verify their claims on food packaging, as long as they are not misleading.

-Free-range poultry

-Herman Beck-Chenoweth reintroduced the free-range system that was the most popular way to raise poultry in the U.S. from the 1930s through the 1960s.
-The system allows birds to range freely during the day and be safely sequestered on secure skid houses over night.
-The addition of a guard animal, such as a Komondor or Anatolian Shepherd dog, controls predators.
-In the modern American free-range poultry production system, birds are much less crowded and freer to practice normal bird behaviour than in any other pasture-based system.

-Although frequently listed as a "pasture" method, free-"range" refers to the length of the forage.
-Cattle graze "pasture" which is forage over six inches long.
-"Range" refers to short forage of 2-4 inches.
-Free-range is a very sustainable production system that improves the farmer's soil and produces poultry with strong bones and meat with good "mouthfeel".
-Combined with proper aging after slaughter, the meat is tender and flavorful.